EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 The company’s strategy focuses on:

-• Adding more live service content and seasonal events
+• Adding more live service content: Seasonal events and limited-time modes

-• Integrating FC into EA’s broader entertainment platform
+• Integrating FC into EA’s broader entertainment platform: Cross-promotion with other EA titles

 CEO Andrew Wilson described the vision as creating “the largest and most impactful football club in the world, at the epicenter of football fandom.”